Skip to content

 Key Findings — Refusal Behavior Analysis

-Model Type Refusal Accuracy
+Model Type Refusal Accuracy Performance

-Qwen-VL series Strongest open-source refusal capability (>50%)
+Qwen-VL Series Strongest open-source refusal capability (>50%)

 Gemini-2.5-Flash Best among commercial models

-LLaVA-Video Near-zero refusal behavior
+LLaVA-Video Nearly zero refusal behavior

-GPT-5 Performance improves with increasing frame count
+GPT-5 Performance improves as frame count increases

 Key Findings